andrewmcdan/Survival-Guide/outline.md

-# Working Title

-**Fieldcraft for the Unplanned: A Practical Guide to Emergencies & Survival**
+# Fieldcraft for the Unplanned: A Practical Guide to Emergencies & Survival

 # **Front Matter**